IngeborgSlegers/wdLessons2020/README.md

 This repository contains links to the [jsChallenges](https://github.com/ElevenfiftyAcademy/jsChallenges) repo where challenges are used in the classroom.
 When adding a possible challenge to the curriculum, add it to that challenges repo and then link to it from here.

+Until the challenges repo structure is finalized, however, feel free to add placeholders for those links.

 ## Style guide